 If you are a data professional that’s looking to break into web 3, then this blog is for you.
-That’s because you’re gonna get real-life actionable career advice about data science and web 3, and how to transition your data science career into a web 3 career.
+That’s because you’re gonna get real-life actionable career advice about data science and web 3.
+Additionally, you’ll learn how to transition your data science career into a web 3 career.

 This advice is coming from the lips of someone who successfully transitioned from data management professional to data entrepreneur.
 He then became a CIO and launched the very first crypto bank in the United States.
 I’m referring to my former client, Stephen Taylor.
 If you are working on ways to combine your passion for both data science and web 3, you need to read this article.